Human Rights

 * Figures for overseas subsidiaries have been calculated since FY2021

-The Ajinomoto Group has been participating in an advisory capacity since the 2020 establishment of the Japan Platform for Migrant Workers toward Responsible and Inclusive Society (JP-MIRAI) created by the Japan International Cooperation Agency (JICA) together with other stakeholders including companies, lawyers, and NGOs.
-This aims to resolve issues faced by foreign workers undergoing technical training and those with special skills.
+The Ajinomoto Group has been participating in an advisory capacity since the 2020 establishment of the Japan Platform for Migrant Workers toward Responsible and Inclusive Society (JP-MIRAI) created by the Japan International Cooperation Agency (JICA) together with other stakeholders, including companies, lawyers, and NGOs.
+The platform aims to resolve issues faced by technical intern trainees and Specific Skilled Workers.
 In fiscal 2022, we participated in the Consultation and Relief Pilot Project for Migrant Workers launched by JP-MIRAI.
-Moving forward, we intend to expand this system to cover the whole supply chain and utilize it in the early detection of issues with labor and human rights.
+We provide appropriate information and consultation services to foreign workers employed by Ajinomoto Group companies in Japan.